adutra/goalesce/README.md

 ### Coalescing scalars

-Scalars are always coalesced with replace semantics when both values are non-zero-values:
+Scalars are always coalesced with atomic semantics when both values are non-zero-values:

 ```go
 v1 := "abc"